akihikodaki/dts/test_plans/vm2vm_virtio_user_test_plan.rst

     testpmd>set txpkts 2000
     testpmd>start tx_first 1

-5. Start vhost testpmd, then quit pdump and all testpmd, check 64 packets received by virtio-user1 and all packets are 8k length in pdump-virtio-rx.pcap.
+5. Start vhost testpmd, then quit pdump and all testpmd, check 512 packets received by virtio-user1 and 502 packets are 8k length and 10 packets are 2k length in pdump-virtio-rx.pcap.

 6. Restart step 1-3, Launch virtio-user0 and send packets::